bepronetwork/grants-program/applications/application-template.md

 * If the name of your project is not descriptive, a tag line (one sentence summary).
 * A brief description of your project.
-* An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.
+* An indication of how your project relates to / integrates into Bepro Network / Bepro-js
 * An indication of why your team is interested in creating this project.

 ### Project Details